CommunityHiQ/Frends.Community.LDAP/README.md

 ### Returns

-Result a object with parameter.
+An object with a parameter.

 | Property | Type | Description | Example |
 | -------- | -------- | -------- | -------- |